Carnagion/dissertation/diss/diss.typ

 Larger or heavier aircraft typically generate greater turbulence, to which smaller or lighter aircraft are more sensitive.
 Consequently, a larger separation may be required when a large aircraft is followed by a small one, than when a small aircraft is followed by a large one @demaere-pruning-rules.

-// TODO: Check if we actually need to mention this or can leave it out or shorten it Similarly, a larger separation may be required when a slow aircraft is followed by a faster one on the same route, to prevent the latter from catching up to the former before their routes diverge.
+Similarly, a larger separation may be required when a slow aircraft is followed by a faster one on the same route, to prevent the latter from catching up to the former before their routes diverge.
 Separations for SID routes are also influenced by the climb and relative bearing of the route, as well as congestion in downstream airspace sectors.
 The latter factor may require an increased separation upon take-off to space out traffic and prevent the overloading of en-route sectors and controllers @demaere-pruning-rules.

-// TODO: Check if successive vs complete separations and the triangle inequality should be mentioned The minimum separation that must be maintained between two aircraft is thus the maximum of the separations due to their weight classes, speed groups, and SID routes.
+The minimum separation that must be maintained between two aircraft is thus the maximum of the separations due to their weight classes, speed groups, and SID routes.
 The required separations between each ordered pair of distinct aircraft can therefore be expressed as a separation matrix @demaere-pruning-rules.